 I also look for songs where the meaning isn’t OBVIOUSLY inappropriate.
 For example, I leave Hotline Bling on this clean playlist.
 Yes, it’s about a booty call, but unless they know what that is, you’re fine.

-A note about these hip hop songs for kids
+A note about these hip hop songs:

 - Definitely listen to the songs before you hit play in front of the kids.
 This ensures you won’t find anything I didn’t or that you’re just not a fan of.

 - ALWAYS use the radio edit.
 I’ve made notes if you should look for a specific version.
 But in general, radio edits ensur that you won’t encounter any random curses.

 - Some have underlying meanings that aren’t that lovely.
 But, honestly, in my

 - Early decades are typically cleaner than later decades.
 So, if you’re super anxious, I would stick to the 90’s genre.

 Hip Hop Songs for Kids – clean rap songs playlist